aces/Loris/docs/API/LorisRESTAPI.md

 All GET requests include an ETag header.
 If a PUT or PATCH request is sent and it does not include an ETag, or the ETag does not match the currently existing ETag for that resource, it will result in a 403 Forbidden response.
-POST requests used for the creation of resources do not require ETags.
+PUT or POST requests used for the creation of resources do not require ETags.

 DELETE is not supported on any resource defined in this API.